-- 13th Floor L Building Quiet Study Space - Learn more about the Medical Campus Study Space Finder - This mobile-friendly New Study Space Finder App for Students displays rooms that are available for study in real time.
-Students can look for rooms in a specific building, date, time and room type (group study or individual).
+- 13th Floor L Building Reserve Quiet Study Space - Medical Campus Study Space Finder direct link - This mobile-friendly app displays rooms that are available for study in real time.
+Students can look for rooms in a specific building, date, time, and room type (group study or individual).
 Students can control what they want to view, add rooms as favorites, set favorite rooms as the default home page and see detailed room attributes, such as AV & IT capabilities, seating arrangement, lighting and more.
 No login is required to access the site, but it cannot be used to reserve rooms. - The website categorizes rooms for "individual (quiet) study" or for "group study."
 Larger rooms (with a maximum occupancy greater than 20) are classified as "individual," and are for parallel quiet study for individuals up to the capacity of the room.
 Smaller rooms (maximum occupancy up to 20) are classified as "group study."
 These are for interactive discussion groups of three or more students.
-While "group study" rooms can be used by individuals, preference must be given to groups if they need to use the space. - Medical Campus Study Space Finder direct link

-McNary HOU R107 is normally a dual purpose classroom / study space for students so that whenever classes are not scheduled, students will be able to access the room 24/7 however this fall R107 will be used as a testing site for staff, faculty and students.
+While "group study" rooms can be used by individuals, preference must be given to groups if they need to use the space. - McNary HOU R107 is normally a dual-purpose classroom / study space for students so that whenever classes are not scheduled, students will be able to access the room 24/7.